 AY the Lord kindle in us the fire of his love, and the flame of his eternal charity.
+Amen.

 - ¶ The deacon receives the thurible from the celebrant, bows to him, and censes him by three direct swings, again bowing afterwards.
-Except in a Liturgy for the Dead, when none except the celebrant is censed, the deacon then censes the concelebrants and the subdeacon.
+Except in a Liturgy of the Dead, when none except the celebrant is censed, the deacon then censes the concelebrants and the subdeacon.
 The subdeacon censes the thurifer, and the thurifer censes the other ministers, choir, and faithful in order.
-(If the faithful are seated, they stand while being censed, and bow to the minister before and after being censed by him.) - § During the censing (and Washing of Hands) a suitable hymn may be sung-in some places, the following:
+(If the faithful are seated, they stand while being censed, and bow to the minister before and after being censed by him.) - § During the censing (and Washing of Hands) a suitable hymn may be sung.